 - One spouse has failed to provide maintenance or support

 To clarify, unlike in most Western nations, you can’t get a divorce in Thailand if one party is unhappy and wants to end the marriage unilaterally.
-There must be a legally valid reason for the divorce, meaning that one spouse must prove that the other spouse is at fault in court.
+There must be a legally valid reason for the divorce, meaning that one spouse must prove that the other is at fault in court.

 ‘Uncontested’ or ‘Administrative’ Divorce in Thailand